-The Fitness Center will reopen for the fall semester on September 8, 2020 with safety precautions in compliance with Massachusetts, CDC, and NCAA guidelines to allow community members to utilize the space and equipment safely.
-Participants will be expected to wear masks and will have the option of removing their mask while exercising to get enough oxygen and stay safe.
+The Fitness Center reopened for the fall semester on September 8, 2020 with safety precautions in compliance with Massachusetts, CDC, and NCAA guidelines to allow community members to utilize the space and equipment safely.
+Participants are expected to wear masks and will have the option of removing their mask while exercising to get enough oxygen and stay safe.
 Additional capacity limits, cleaning protocols, and policies will be implemented for participants coming and going from the fitness center.

 The Fitness Center will be open for 3-hour time blocks and closed on Sundays to allow for a deep clean done by members of the Department of Athletics and Recreation, including utilization of electrostatic technology and the CDC recommended disinfectant.
 Participants will be expected to wipe down all equipment and touch points with disinfectant wipes before and after use.
 Exercise equipment will be spaced six feet apart and participants will not be permitted to share equipment.

 Participants are expected to adhere to all other college policies and procedures including maintaining social distancing and good personal hygiene.
 Additional hand sanitation stations and disinfectant wipes have been added to the Fitness Center.
 Participants will be expected to bring their own water bottles as the touchless water bottle station will be the only water fountain in operation.
 No guests will be allowed to access the Fitness Center.
 Additionally, the use of locker rooms to store personal belongings will be prohibited; locker rooms will be used only for the restrooms.

 Recreational Services plays an important role in supporting the physical and mental well-being of Wheaton College students.
 During a national health pandemic, physical and mental health are more important than ever.
 To that end, recreation is committed to providing both virtual options as well as in-person options when in compliance with CDC, Massachusetts and Wheaton guidance.